 605: A colorful collaboration between the Architects, Branding Firm, and CUSP NYC

-CUSP NYC worked with TV data analytics company, 605, in collaboration with Thiel Design and branding agency, Collins, to select and curate artwork for its new NYC office.
+CUSP NYC worked with TV data analytics company, 605, in collaboration with Thiel Architecture + Design, and branding agency Collins, to select and curate artwork for its new NYC office.
 Curation of the 605 space offered a chance to inject outside creative energy.
 We were not simply looking to fill the space with art for art’s sake, but looking for the art to do much more — to provoke, instigate, surprise — in an exciting “visual dance” that reflects critical components of the 605 brand.

 As 605 occupies the realm of data, trends and forecasting, CUSP worked from the 605 mission and process to display visual representation of the company’s core offerings in an exciting and contemporary way.
 Initial selection built off a more literal interpretation of analytics; images that reference data, in that their visual structure shares some of the same form language we recognize in matrices, graphs, and grids.
 This imagery served as a jumping off point into the world where data originates.
 Here we explored quite simply, people and their habits.
 With market research, in the beginning, and in the end there is the viewer — the face and human behind the number, the house that holds the TV, the family that watches it.
 The 605 collection reflects the human experience in bold, colorful ways.

 Through thoughtful placement of individual works we built relationships between the pieces, and activated the space by creating opportunities for discovery.
 Those relationships are stories to be written, and re-written by the viewers.
 Combining visual representations of data with artwork that references those that generate and consume the data, we can make new connections between the human experience and the endless information that makes up who we are and what we do.